-For use of excerpts from a television motion picture on free-to-theconsumer platforms, the applicable residual is as provided in Paragraph 2.b. of this Sideletter.
+For use of excerpts from a television motion picture on free-to-theconsumer platforms or on an MVPD AVOD service or any similar service that currently exists or may hereafter be developed, the applicable residual is as provided in Paragraph 2.b. of this Sideletter.